 If you think writing an in-depth article for a keyword is time-consuming enough, wait until you start prospecting for links.

-But unlike when you use the Skyscraper Technique alone, the Skyscraper + guest posting method boosts your chances of getting backlinks by tenfold.
+But unlike when you use the Skyscraper Technique alone, the Skyscraper Technique used in conjunction with the guest posting method boosts your chances of getting backlinks by tenfold.

 Instead of just convincing site owners to link to your piece of content, you’re going the extra mile by offering to write excellent content that suits their audience.